Frequently asked questions about the OpenCDN initiative

 Nevertheless, as OpenCDN is a non-profit initiative, and as the costs are shared between all the players, they are low.

-OpenCDN is open for all CDNs, both for that owned by content providers, as well as for CDNs that offer their services commercially for other companies.
+OpenCDN is open for all CDNs, both for those owned by content providers, as well as for CDNs that offer their services commercially for other companies.
 However, we can have resource limitations in some locations.
 Where it is the case, we will impose restrictions based on resource consumption.

 The CDN must install their cache servers in the OpenCDN infrastructure, and configure them in a way which the local ISPs can access them thru the OpenCDN Autonomous System.
 The CDN also must agree with OpenCDN terms of use.